 With the Internet of Things (IoT) and clear data oversight, you can ascertain the most optimum time to service the machine so that it is safe to use, does the job correctly, and time servicing to avoid lengthy interruption to production or use.

-When you look closely at all the moving parts of an organization, the potential to make smaller, incremental, and more impactful optimizations becomes clear.
-And each of those optimizations has the potential to add value to your business and your customers.
+When you look closely at all the moving parts of an organisation, the potential to make smaller, incremental, and more impactful optimisations becomes clear.
+And each of those optimisations has the potential to add value to your business and your customers.

-But optimization depends on centralized, actionable data, which your business can achieve with a WorkPoint solution.
-It’s also vital to know exactly what your organization wants to do with that data, and how you can use it to achieve your desired outcomes.
+But optimisation depends on centralised, actionable data, which your business can achieve with a WorkPoint solution.
+It’s also vital to know exactly what your organisation wants to do with that data, and how you can use it to achieve your desired outcomes.

 This is the fourth blog in our series on data-driven insights.
 You might also like: